jerabaul29/staying_alive/README.md

 # staying_alive

-making sure that a give process is alive and well - and killing and restarting it if not
+Making sure that a give process is alive and well - and killing and restarting it if not.